Mahmutbey station

 Mahmutbey is an underground station on the M3 and M7 lines of the Istanbul Metro in Bağcılar, Istanbul.
-The station is located beneath Bosna Avenue in the Göztepe neighborhood of Bağcılar.
+The station is located beneath Bosna Street in the Göztepe neighborhood of Bağcılar.
 Mahmutbey was opened on 14 June 2013 along with the Kirazlı-MetroKent portion of the M3.

-The station became the western terminus of the M7 line to Mecidiyeköy in 2020, when the M7 began operation.
+The station became the western terminus of the M7 line to in 2020, when the M7 began operation.
 The platforms for M7 are underneath the M3 line.